FluxMQ

 • On reconnect, delivery resumes from the last committed offset

-• Use CommitOffset() to advance the committed position
+• Use CommitOffset() to advance the next safe resume position

 Pub/Sub